England scraps pre-departure PCR tests for travelers - KRDO

 Tamara Hardingham-Gill, CNN

-As of 4 a.m. on January 7, fully vaccinated arrivals, along with those under 18, will be permitted to enter the England without producing a negative PCR test.
+As of 4 a.m. on January 7, fully vaccinated arrivals, along with those under 18, will be permitted to enter without producing a negative PCR or antigen test.

 Although incoming travelers still need to submit a negative test within two days of their arrival, a rapid antigen Lateral Flow Test (LFT) will be accepted from the same date, and visitors will no longer have to quarantine until they receive their result.